Family Forest Blog

 Most landowners truly love their trees and are proud stewards of their land.
 Like me, they look at their forests and see the aesthetic benefits, wildlife habitat, clean air and water, wood products and other attributes.
 Now, through programs like FFCP, they can look at their forests and recognize they are pioneers in generating another value: sequestering carbon from the atmosphere.

 Decades from now, I hope Jockey Hill Farm is a resilient forest that my family continues to enjoy.
 And I hope it is one of millions of thriving forests across the country.
 Landowners like me are ready to do our part.
-Now we need policymakers and companies to join us in this fight.
+Now we need policymakers and companies to join us in this fight, and the American Forest Foundation Carbon Auction is how they can do it.

 Tim Stout